Research course

 Synthetic Chemistry

-Synthetic research at the University of Cambridge is focussed on the development of innovative new methods to make and use molecules of function.
-Ranging from the innovative catalytic strategies to make small molecules, to supramolecular assemblies or the total synthesis of biologically important compounds, our research is diverse, pioneering and internationally leading.
-The dynamic environment created by the research groups working at the cutting edge of the field makes graduate research at Cambridge the best place for outstanding and motivated students.
+Synthetic research at the University of Cambridge is focused on the development of innovative new methods to make and use molecules of function.
+Our interests range from the innovative catalytic strategies to make small molecules, to supramolecular assemblies or the total synthesis of biologically important compounds and natural products.
+Our research is diverse, pioneering and internationally leading.
+The dynamic environment created by the research groups working at the cutting edge of the field, makes postgraduate research at Cambridge the best place for outstanding and motivated students.

 Theoretical Chemistry